 All coffee is brewed from the “bean” – it’s actually the pit or the stone – of the coffea plant’s cherry.
 Two common species of coffee plants are valued for their beans: Coffea arabica, which produces the arabica bean, and Coffea canephora, which produces the robusta bean.

 In general, arabica beans make the best cup of coffee.
 They are more expensive, however, as the Coffea arabica plant is hard to grow and susceptible to pests and disease.
 What’s more, it needs several years to mature before it will produce cherries.
-Most arabica beans are grown in South America, particularly Brazil and Columbia, but Africa also produces crops of these valuable beans.
+Most arabica beans are grown in South America, particularly Brazil and Colombia, but Africa also produces crops of these valuable beans.

 Africa and Indonesia grow the world’s supply of robusta beans.
 These harsher and more caffeinated coffee beans cost less than arabica beans, as the Coffea canephora plant is hardier than the arabica bush and produces far more cherries at a younger age.
 Supermarket brands, instant coffee, and inexpensive coffee is almost always ground from this type of bean.